benanil/ASTL/README.md

 ourMap.Insert(33, "33ull");
 contains1 = ourMap.Contains(33ull);
 ```
-also you can use BVH algorithm(Jacco Bikker's but optimized with SIMD) for Ray casting to the 3d scene <br>
+also you can use BVH algorithm(Jacco Bikker's but optimized with SIMD) for Ray casting to the 3d scene<br>
+it will return mesh index, hit position hit color etc.<br>
-I haven't touched multi threading code for a while
+note: I haven't touched multi threading code for a while